slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"How can men lead when they have more to lose in a relationship.
 If you’re in a business deal and party A loses everything by the deal ending and Party B gains everything by the deal ending.
 Wouldn’t party A constantly be trying to please party B to keep the deal going?"  -- pearlythingz@X*

+- My man needs to have good social skills.
+I don’t care how he gets them.
+- Girls don’t leave good guys.
+They leave boring ones.
 - Women want to be desired, not because it gives them connection, but because it gives them control.
 - I want a man that sees my demons.
 - Women would break down crying if they understood how much more pure men are compared to them.
 - Without money only mother can love you.
 - A man without money can be loved... by his mother.
 Women respect security, power, and ambition.
 If you’re broke, you’re tolerated at best and ignored at worst.
 - Every woman wants sex, she just wants it from the best.
-- If you're waiting for a man to get rich before you take him serious, take note.
-"Men don't fall in love when they're rich" -->
+- If you’re waiting for a man to get rich before you take him serious, take note.
+"Men don’t fall in love when they’re rich" -->

 > *"A gentleman holds my hand.
 A man pulls my hair.
 A soulmate will do both."